larkiny/nodekit/docs/src/content/docs/guides/navigating-accounts-and-keys.md

 ---
 title: Navigating accounts and keys
-description: Navigating accounts and keys in Nodekit
+description: Navigating accounts and keys in NodeKit
+sidebar:
+  order: 50
 ---

 If it is not running already, start nodekit with this command: